msdundar/notes-algorithms/18-where-to-go-next/README.md

 | Insert | O(n)    | O(logn)            |
 | Delete | O(n)    | O(logn)            |

-Binary search trees have some **downsides* too: for one thing, **you don't get random access**.
-You can't say, "Give me the fifth element of this tree."
+Binary search trees have some **downsides** too: for one thing, **you don't get random access**.
+You can't say, "Give me the fifth element of this tree".
 Those performance times are also on average and rely on the tree being balanced.
 Suppose you have an imbalanced tree like the one shown next.

 ![inbalanced-tree](images/inbalanced-tree.png)